 A semester in which a student earns course credit will be counted toward continuous enrollment.
-Non-credit courses, audited courses, failed courses, enrichment graded courses, or courses from which the student withdraws do not count toward the determination of continuous enrollment for catalog purposes.
+Non-credit courses, audited courses, failed courses, or courses from which the student withdraws do not count toward the determination of continuous enrollment for catalog purposes.